 Dr. Amanda Koba

 Scott, Caleb, "Recruiting College Athletes: Ohio Northern University Case Study" (2018).
-Masters of Education in Human Movement Sport and Leisure Studies Graduate Projects.
+Master of Education in Human Movement, Sport, and Leisure Studies Graduate Projects.
 56.